Application Process for Canadian Ownership Determinations for Air Transportation

 Existing licence holders applying for an advance Canadian status determination must complete the Canadian Ownership Determination Application Form and follow the filing instructions set out in that form.

-New air service licence applicants must complete and submit the air service licence application form, which includes questions about Canadian status, and submit the form along with all documentation listed in it.
+New air service licence applicants must complete and submit the air service licence application form (Instructions to download and open a PDF form), which includes questions about Canadian status, and submit the form along with all documentation listed in it.
 For more information, see the Canadian Air Carrier Licence Application Guide.

 Step Two – Agency Staff Review of Application